syncfusion-content/xamarin-docs/Xamarin/SfKanban/PlaceholderStyle.md

 # Placeholder

-Place holder is used to visualize the multiple categories in the Kanban column.
-It will appear while dragging the card over the column with multiple categories.
+The placeholder is used to visualize multiple categories in the Kanban column.
+It will appear while dragging a card over the column with multiple categories.

-### Placeholder Style
+### Placeholder style

 [`PlaceholderStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanPlaceholderStyle.html) property is used to customize the placeholder.
 Following properties are used to customize its appearance.